GabrielleMontet/play-piano/README.md

 <h2>Project Description</h2>

 -- Personal project --
 This is a piano which can be played either by clicking on the keys or by pressing keys on your keyboard.
+You can also play a note recognition game, where 4 notes are played at random and you need to try and recognise those notes.

 <h2>Sources I used, and what I did/added</h2>